surveashwini/Javascript-concepts/README.md

 	  Javascript allows you to create objects by using following methods:

 		1. Using function as a class : function createInstanceFromClass(prop1, prop2) {
 				this.prop1 = prop1;
 				this.prop2 = prop2;
 				this.logInfo = function () {
 					console.log(this.prop1, this.prop2);
 				}
 			}
 			var obj1 = new createInstanceFromClass(‘testProp1’,’testProp2’);
 			obj1.logInfo();

 		2. Using Object literals:
 			var obj1 = {
 			       prop1 : “prop1”,
 			       prop2 : “prop2”,
 			       logInfo : function() {
 				    console.log(prop1, prop2);
 			       }
 			}
 			obj1.prop2 = “Updated prop2”;
 			obj1.logInfo();

 		3. Using Object.create ():

 			The Object.create() method creates a new object, using an existing object as the prototype of 				the newly created object.
 			Eg :
 				var obj1 = Object.create({})
 				var obj2 = Object.create(obj1);

 ## 12.Explain the difference between function expression and function declaration?

-			A function declaration is executed when it is invoked.
+	**A function declaration** is executed when it is invoked.
 Just like variable declarations must start with “var”, 	     function declarations must begin with “function”

 	  Eg:
 		function demoFunction() {
 			return true;
 		}

-			A function expression can be defined using an expression, it doesnt needs function name and is stored in a variable.
+	**A function expression** can be defined using an expression, it doesnt needs function name and is stored in a 		  variable.
 They are always invoked with the variable name.

 	  Eg:
 		var x = function (a, b) {return a * b};

-		Benefits of each of one:
+	 **Benefits of each of one:**

-			Function declaration:
+		**Function declaration:**
-				Eg: (you need to refer hoisting concept of javascript explained in Q.17 to understand this example) alert(foo()); //Doesnt throws error.
+			Eg: (you need to refer hoisting concept of javascript explained in Q.17 to understand this example)

+			alert(foo()); //Doesnt throws error.
 Alerts 5.
 Declarations are loaded before any code can run. function foo() { return 5; }

-			Function expression:
+		**Function expression:**
 			1. Currying
 			2. Can be used as arguments to other functions
 			3. IIFE (Immediately invoked function expressions)

 ## 13.Explain scoping in Javascript?
 	Scoping means determining where variables, functions and objects are accessible in your code.
 	Types:
 		1. Global
 		2. Local
 	Global:
 		A variable can be termed as global variable if its defined outside of a function.
 A global variable 			    can be accessed from any other scope.
 	Local:
 		A variable can be termed as local variable if its defined inside a function.
 A local variable is 			 accessed only within the function in which they are defined.
 This allows us to create variables that 			      have the same name and can be used in different functions (also termed as variable shadowing).

 		Types:
 			1. Block level:
 				When variable declared with var keyword within block level scope, it is accessible 					   from the global scope, but is hoisted with undefined value.
 			2. Function level:
 				While, when variable declared with var keyword within the function scope, the 						variable has its scope limited to that function only.

 ## 14. What is variable shadowing?
 	In JavaScript, variables with the same name can be specified at multiple layers of nested scope.
 In such case, local         variables gain priority over global variables.
 If you have a local variable and a global variable with the same name, 	   the local variable will take precedence when you use it inside a function.
 This type of behavior is called Variable 		shadowing.

 	Eg:
 		function outer() {
 			var outerVar = 2;
 			function inner() {
 				var outerVar = 3; // inner function that can redeclare a variable with the same name because of its new scope. return outerVar *2; // local variable gets accessed here so value is 6 }
 		}

 ## 15. Explain Currying.
-	Currying is a process in which we can transform a function with multiple arguments into a sequence of nesting functions,     each taking a single argument.
+	Currying is a process in which we can transform a function with multiple arguments into a sequence of 			nesting functions,each taking a single argument.
 The number of nested functions depends on the number of arguments 	   the curried function receives.
 Nested functions are closures.
 	Eg:
 		Normal function :

 			function mul(a, b, c) {
 				    return a * b * c;
 				}

 			Usage : mul(1,2,3);

 		Curried function:

 			function mul(a) {
 				return (b) => {
 					return (c) => {
 					return a * b * c
 					}
 				}
 			}

 			Usage : mul(1)(2)(3);

-		Benefits of currying:
+	**Benefits of currying:**
 	If you have a multi-parameter function, and you don’t receive all of the parameters needed to evaluate it in 		     one place in the code, you can simply apply one or more parameters when you get them and pass the result to                   another piece of code that has more parameters and finish evaluating it there.

 	Eg: Multiple API responses used as different arguments in a curried function to accomplish a particular task.

 ## 16. What is a closure?

 	A closure is an inner function that has access to the outer/enclosing function’s variables—scope chain.
 The closure 	    has three scope chains:
 	1. It has access to its own scope (variables defined between its curly brackets)
         2. It has access to the outer function’s variables
         3. It has access to the global variables.
 	4. It has access to the outer function’s parameters.
 		Eg:
 		function outer() {
 			var outerVar = 2;
 			return function() {
 				return outerVar *2; // inner function that has access to outer function’s variables.
 			}
 		}
 		var closureConcept = outer();
 		console.log(closureConcept()); // returns 4

 ## 17. Explain hoisting.
 	Hoisting in JavaScript is a feature in which the interpreter moves the function and variable declarations to the top 	     of their containing scope before code execution.
 	During compile phase, all the function and variable declarations are added to the memory inside a javascript data             structure called Lexical environment.
 So that they can be used even before they are actually declared in the source           code.
 	A lexical environment is a data structure that holds the mapping of the name of the variable or function and its             reference.
 (The reference would be actual object [including the function object] or primitive value).

-			Representation:
+	**Representation:**
 		LexicalEnvironment = {
 			Identifier:  <value>,
 			Identifier:  <function object>
 		}
 	All declarations (function, var, let, const and class) are hoisted in JavaScript.

-      1.	when var is hoisted, JS assigns an undefined value to it.
+      1.when var is hoisted, JS assigns an undefined value to it.
-      ⁃	Eg:
+      	Eg:
              console.log(a); // outputs 'undefined'
              var a = 3;

-      2.	when function is hoisted, JS assigns function reference to it.
+      2.when function is hoisted, JS assigns function reference to it.
-      ⁃	Eg:
+      	Eg:
             helloWorld();  // prints 'Hello World!' to the console function helloWorld() {
               console.log('Hello World!');